 - No HELOC option: The lender offers only home equity loans.
 If you’d rather have the flexibility of a home equity line of credit, you’ll have to look elsewhere.

-- Fees: Spring EQ charges an appraisal fee (though only exterior appraisal is required for loans below $175,000), administration fee and documents fee.
-However, borrowers are able to use an appraisal that was completed in the past 12 months.
-The administration fee is $799 for home equity loans, but appraisal fees vary.
+- Fees: Spring EQ charges an appraisal fee (though only exterior appraisal is required for loans below $175,000), and you may be charged an administration fee and documents fee.

 Types of fees charged

 Fees on Spring EQ home equity loans vary based on the borrower, loan amount and state.
-Home equity loans come with an administration fee of $799, and you may also be charged third-party fees for credit report and flood certification, document prep and notaries.
+You may be charged an administration fee, plus third-party fees for credit report and flood certification, document prep and notaries.

 Loans below $175,000 require only an exterior appraisal, while loans above that amount require an in-home appraisal.
-Borrowers are able to use an appraisal that was completed in the past 12 months if applicable.
+Payments made outside of the 15-day grace period will be charged a late fee.